 This course is designed as a seminar type of examination of problems and issues faced by those entering speech communication professions.
 As the student is expected to utilize materials from work across a four-year university experience, enrollment is limited to senior speech communication majors and/or minors.
-Prerequisite: SPCH 3300 or instructor consent.
+Prerequisite: SPCH 3300 or consent of the instructor.